Kajja/slash-a-node/README.md

 // Register a callback for the "finished" event execObj.finished(function(output) {
     console.log('The output of the execution: ' + output);
 });

-// Example x^4 code, from slash/A by Artur B Adib var code = [4, -1, 0, -6, -15, -26, -16];
+// x^4 code, based on example from slash/A by Artur B Adib var code = [4, -1, 0, -6, -15, -26, -16];

 // x = 2